 Our evaluation is based on the number of reported violent crimes (aggravated assault, murder, rape, and robbery) in each city.
 If there was a tie, we also factored in the number of property crimes (burglary, arson, larceny-theft, and motor vehicle theft).
 To level the playing field, we calculated the rate of crimes per 1,000 people in each city.
 This makes it easier to directly compare the likelihood of these crimes occurring in cities with vastly different populations.

 Learn more about how we rank our Safest Cities reports.

 Wherever you live, feeling safe in your home can bring greater peace of mind and happiness.
 Whether your city made our list or not, we recommend adding extra security to your home with monitored security services provided by the nation’s leading home security providers.

-To learn more about the home security options available to you in your area, select the city nearest you in the drop down menu below.
+To learn more about the home security options available to you, check out SafeWise’s picks for Best Home Security Systems of 2018 or select the city nearest you in the drop down menu below.